cerner/terra-toolkit/scripts/aggregate-themes/README.md

 ```

 ## Scoped Theme Generation
-Alternatively, opt-in feature exists to generate scoped themes with a specified selector.
-This functionality is provided for first class themes provided within components.
+Alternatively, an opt-in feature exists to generate scoped themes with a specified selector.
+This exists for first class Terra themes.
 ```txt
 project
 ├── node_modules